 How Do Dentists Remove Wisdom Teeth?

-There are many different methods for removing impacted wisdom teeth, depending on the severity of the problem.
-Your dentist may refer you to a specialist, like an oral surgeon, for extraction if they think there are potential complications.
+There are many different methods for removing them, depending on the severity of the problem.
+Your dentist may refer you to a specialist.
+Like an oral surgeon, for extraction if they think there are potential complications.

 If it’s determined that removal is necessary, there are two common ways to take care of it: